 \section{Abstract}

-We relate the notions of Noetherian, regular coherent and regular $n$-coherent category for $\Z$-linear categories with finite objects with the corresponding notions for unital rings.
-We use this relation to obtain a vanishing negative $\K$-theory of $\Z$-linear categories.
+We establish connections between the concepts of Noetherian, regular coherent, and regular $n$-coherent categories for $\Z$-linear categories with finitely many objects and the corresponding notions for unital rings.
+These connections enable us to obtain a negative $K$-theory vanishing result, a fundamental theorem, and a homotopy invariance result for the $K$-theory of $\Z$-linear categories.